Mission Aware Cyber-physical Security: Mission Aware Cybersecurity

-Through the \textsc{war room} exercise, we are able to encode mission requirements as high-level properties to be preserved.
+Through the guided stakeholder elicitation exercise, we are able to encode mission requirements as high-level properties to be preserved.
 Additionally, through expert input about mission objectives and unacceptable outcomes we are able to pinpoint and classify critical components of a system, their interaction with users and the environment, and the relationship between those critical assets and the mission.
-The \textsc{war room} directly informs the subsequent hazard analysis in the next step of the \textsc{mission aware} process with unacceptable outcomes, potential hazards, and procedural behaviors.
+The stakeholder elicitation directly informs the subsequent hazard analysis in the next step of the Mission Aware process with unacceptable outcomes, potential hazards, and procedural behaviors.
 This is advantageous as this information is now produced explicitly by the stakeholders rather than derived or assumed by the analysts.
-The results of the \textsc{war room} are also important in deciding which databases are applicable to the mission and its corresponding system based on the threat analysis information provided by the stakeholders.
+The results of the guided stakeholder elicitation exercise are also important in deciding which databases are applicable to the mission and its corresponding system based on the threat analysis information provided by the stakeholders.

-\section{Disturbance and Consequence Modeling}
+\subsection{Disturbance and Consequence Modeling}

 Systems theory views a system as a hierarchy, with each level imposing a set of constraints on the behavior of the level below.
 When these constraints break down, so does the safety and security of the system.
 STAMP~\cite{leveson_engineering_2012} is an accident causality model that describes these breakdowns.
-In the context of \textsc{mission aware}, an adversary exploits vulnerabilities to ultimately change the behavior of a system and affect the outcome of a mission.
+In the context of Mission Aware, an adversary exploits vulnerabilities to ultimately change the behavior of a system and affect the outcome of a mission.
 STAMP allows us to analyze unintended system behavior as a control problem rather than a component failure problem, which enables a holistic investigation of both safety and security.

 More specifically, STAMP extends traditional causality modeling beyond component failures to include human interactions, the environment, organizational structures, and hazardous interactions with non-failing components.
 Inadequate control or handling of these factors lead to losses, not just simple component failure.
-This concept proves useful for the \textsc{mission aware} approach as it shifts focus from preventing failures to enforcing constraints; in other words, it helps strategize how functionality can be preserved in the face of disruptions, rather than attempting to prevent all disruptions.
+This concept proves useful for the Mission Aware approach as it shifts focus from preventing failures to enforcing constraints; in other words, it helps strategize how functionality can be preserved in the face of disruptions, rather than attempting to prevent all disruptions.